RenePotocnik/RecRoom-Shirt-Printer/README.md

 ##

-Next step is the circuit board named `Shirt Printer`.\
+Next step is on the circuit board named `Shirt Printer`.\
 You will have to change those inputs to suit your imported image\
 There's comments to help you understand better;